$C^*$-extreme points of positive operator valued measures and unital completely positive maps: POVMs on Topological Spaces

 Let $\cbx$ denote the space of all bounded continuous functions on $X$.
 Recall that $\mu_{h,k}$ is the complex measure as in \eqref{eq:notation for mu_h,k} for any POVM $\mu$.
 We define the topology by defining convergence of nets.

 \begin{definition} Given a net $\mu^i$ and $\mu$ in $POVM_\h(X)$, we say $\mu^i\to\mu$ in $POVM_\h(X)$ in {\em bounded weak topology\/} if

 for all $f\in C_b(X)$ and $h,k\in\h$. \end{definition}

-Notice that the topology on $POVM_\h(X)$ is the smallest topology which makes the maps, $\mu\mapsto \int_X fd\mu_{h,k}$, from $POVM_\h(X)$ to $\C$, continuous for all $f\in C_b(X)$ and $h,k\in\h$.
+Notice that the topology on $POVM_\h(X)$ is the smallest topology which makes the maps: $\mu\mapsto \int_X fd\mu_{h,k}$ from $POVM_\h(X)$ to $\C$, continuous for all $f\in C_b(X)$ and $h,k\in\h$.
 It is then immediate to verify that, for a given $\mu\in POVM_\h(X)$, sets of the form

 where $f_i\in C_b(X)$, $h_i,k_i\in\h$ for $1\leq i\leq n$, $\epsilon >0,$ form a basis around $\mu$ in $POVM_\h(X)$.
-The definition here is inspired from the weak topology considered in classical probability theory.
+The definition here reminds us the weak topology considered in classical probability theory.
 Moreover, we shall see in Section \ref{application to completely positive maps} that this definition is directly connected to the bounded weak topology on the collection of completely positive maps on a commutative $\cst$-algebra.

 It should be added here that one can define a topology on $POVM_\h(X)$ in several ways.
 For example, for a net $\mu_i$ of POVMs and a POVM $\mu$, we could define the convergence $\mu_i\to\mu$ by saying that $\mu_i(A)\to\mu(A)$ in WOT (or $\sigma$-weak topology) for all $A\in \ox$.
-This topology is certainly coarser than the bounded weak topology defined above.
+This topology is certainly stronger than the bounded weak topology defined above.
 This topology has been considered in \cite{Holevo}.
 We could have also defined a topology just by considering $C_c(X)$, the space of all compactly supported continuous functions, instead of $\cbx$ in the definition.
 In this case, we would get a weaker topology than we originally defined.
 Nevertheless in this case, one can show along the lines of classical probability theory that this topology agrees with bounded weak topology on $\px$ whenever $X$ is a locally compact Hausdorff space.